ToyotaInfoTech/RAMN/docs/quickstart.rst

 - Login with username kali (password kali).

 From here, you should be able to follow the Linux instructions below.

+.. [#f1] If you cannot (or will not) run Linux in a VM for can-utils, we recommend learning and using the platform-independent python-can which will work on all (python) platforms, including Windows.

 Linux
 """""